rust-lang/rust/src/doc/tarpl/vec-drain.md

 Let's move on to Drain.
-Drain is largely the same as IntoIter, except that instead of consuming the Vec, it borrows the Vec and leaves its allocation free.
+Drain is largely the same as IntoIter, except that instead of consuming the Vec, it borrows the Vec and leaves its allocation untouched.
 For now we'll only implement the "basic" full-range version.

 ```rust,ignore
 use std::marker::PhantomData;